Fred Thomas (rock musician)

-Fred Thomas (born August 6, 1976) is an American indie rock musician who was described by Mark Deming of AllMusic as "[o]ne of the most influential figures on Michigan's indie rock scene".
+Fred Thomas (born August 6, 1976) is an American indie rock singer and multi-instrumentalist who was described by Mark Deming of AllMusic as "[o]ne of the most influential figures on Michigan's indie rock scene".
 Thomas founded the math rock band Chore in 1994.
 After this band broke up in 1996, he joined His Name Is Alive in addition to serving as a member of Lovesick and Flashpapr.
 He founded the band Saturday Looks Good to Me in 1999, and it released four studio albums before going on hiatus in 2008.